C2SP/wycheproof/doc/bib.md

 http://www.cs.technion.ac.il/~biham/BT/

 ### CVE-2019-6486 {#CVE-2019-6486}
-golang/elliptic ECDH has an arithmetic error that allows to find private key with an adaptive chosen message attack.
+golang/elliptic ECDH has an arithmetic error that allows to find private keys with an adaptive chosen message attack.

 <!-- mdformat on -->